HanzgitH/plugin_update/README.md

     sudo docker ps -a

-Read the output, at the right hand side under "name" if the strings are `pgsql and pgsql_ei` then use this update process.
+Read the output, at the right hand side under "name" if the strings are `plinode, psql_node and psql_ei` then use this update process.

 This will cover:
   - Taking the node and PGSQL services down with docker-compose down